exeBIOS/Cybersecurity/Cyber-Threats.md

 You can try a brute force attack: 0001, 0002, 0003, etc... but your friend might get bored and juste stop you from trying.
 So instead of trying to find the password, you're going to modify your friends rule.
 Instead of saying a random password you are going to tell him any_password.
 Now the line looks like this: "any_password" = "correct_password" THEN "allow acces".
 Any password is the correct password so you can access the tree house.

+## Hacking Scenario

+Scenario: You are a hacker and your goal is to make money, steal informations or both.

+You want to steal some data from a large company called Megasoft.
+Your goal is to leak user information and sell them on the darkweb (these information can be used for phishing, account Hijacking, better ads targetting, etc...)

+You need to have acces to the database server.
+Even if you had all the credentials, most companys use VPNs to connect from outside the LAN.
+You need to take control of a employees computer.
+You then think of a phishing attack.
+The thing is to naviguate in the company's network and stop security protocols you need an admin's session.
+So you are going to start by gathering information "OSINT".
+You are going to study the company, employees, etc... when you found the person you need you are going to send a spear phishing attack or a whale phishing attack.
+With your OSINT you are going to act like if you where an employee and start gathering information.
+Uber had a social engineering attack where a hacker sent pushes to unlock a users sension.
+He was pretending to be tech support and told the employee to click the unlock button to stop the spaming he said it was a bug.
+Now that you have acces to the employee's computer you are going to install a backdorr which will allow you to connect to his session with out going through the social engineering stuff again.
+Most company's have different admin accounts (decentralization).
+One person is a windows admin an other a sql database server an other a Linux admin etc...
+Let's say that with the OSINT or a lot of luck you have access to the database admin's account.
+You can know access the database and steal the information.

+You just stole user informations and can know resell them on the darkweb.

+## Protect from this attack

+Know let's see how a company can stop this attack.

+### Human

+- Employee Sensibilization: *Teach your employees of the dangers from cyberthreats and phishing, you can plan fake phishing emails to train your employees to report suspicious emails.*
+- 2FA/MFA: *2 Factor Authentification or Multi Factor Authentification is a good way to add an extra layer of security when your employees log-in to there computer session*
+- Password/Passphrase: *Set up password rules, letters, numbers, special characters, minimal length, changing the password after a certain ammount of time, etc...*
+- 0trust: *Any devices that is not monitored by the company is considered as 0 trust: usb, pc, phone, storage systems, etc...*

+### Machines

+- Good Network Architecture
+- Layer 3 switches *configure Vlans, block all ports to unknowned MAC adresses.*
+- Firewalls *Configure firewalls to block unnecessary websites, etc...*

 ## Full attack.